US$0.00

-A race condition may occur when two instructions are executed at the same time.
+A PDM race condition may occur when two instructions are executed at the same time.
 The output gets determined by which instruction finishs first.
-Usually, this produces inconsistent results and behaviors.
-The following instruction will always depend on having a consistent output from the previous one to execute correctly and that’s what makes a race condition hard to fix.
+Usually, this produces inconsistent results and behaviours.
+The following instruction will always depend on having a consistent output from the previous one to execute correctly, and that’s what makes a race condition hard to fix.
 There is quite a bit of concurrency to deal with.

 There are some interesting race conditions that can occur between SOLIDWORKS and PDM Professional.
 I’m going to explain one in this article.